santina/team_Undecided/src/data_inspection&qc/Quality_Control_RNAseq_Methylation.md

 The normalized count table has been downloaded from the GEO repository.
 The methylation data will be extracted from the SOFT file using the GEOquery package.

+This is an initial look at how control and asthma patients cluster, and how confounders affect patient groupings.

 ``` r
 setwd("/Users/emmagraham/Desktop/Masters/STAT540/TeamUndecided/Emma")
 library(GEOquery)